praveek/launch.en/help/extension-dev/submit/create-listing.md

 ---
-title: Create an exchange listing
+title: Create an Exchange Listing for an Extension
-seo-title: Create an exchange listing
-description: Create an exchange listing
-seo-description: Create an exchange listing
+description: Learn how to add your Adobe Experience Platform Launch extension to the public catalog.
 ---

-# Create an exchange listing
+# Create an exchange listing for an extension

 Adobe Experience Platform Launch has two catalogs for extensions: Private and Public.